Cadasta/api-docs/content/05-questionnaires.md

 **Note:** You **cannot** replace a questionnaire in an active project once data has been collected.

-*Tip*: Cadasta uses three entities-- locations, parties, and relationships-- to store questions.
+*Tip*: Cadasta uses three entities to store questions: locations, parties, and relationships.
 Each question must be located in one of these three entities.
-And each questionnaire must include the five required fields (but these are not located in the location, party or relationship attributes): `location_type` (select_one type with custom values-- names, or keys, can only have 10 characters), `tenure_type (select_one type with custom values-- names, or keys, can only have 10 characters), `party_name` (text field) and `party_type` (select_one with values that must be `IN`, `GR`, `CO`).
+And each questionnaire must include the five required fields (but these are not located in the location, party or relationship attributes): `location_type` (select_one type with custom values-- names, or keys, can only have 10 characters), `tenure_type` (select_one type with custom values-- names, or keys, can only have 10 characters), `party_name` (text field) and `party_type` (select_one with values that must be `IN`, `GR`, `CO`).

 _To learn more about how questionnaires work, see our documentation on <a href="https://docs.cadasta.org/en/08-XLSForms.html" target="_blank">Questionnaires and Custom Data Collection</a>._